 If you’re moving around with your dog, ideally they’re walking by your side.
 Nothing beats the walk for exercise, bonding, and mental stimulation as your dog gets a chance to sniff some of the things the world has to offer.

-But occasionally, whether to lift them onto an exam table, or other surface, or to lift them out of a tight spot, you may find it necessary to pick up your pup.
+But occasionally, you may find it necessary to pick up your pup.
 It seems pretty straightforward!
 But there are some techniques you can use to lift them in the safest, most comfortable way.

 First, give your dog a cue that you’re going to lift them.
 It’s not pleasant for anyone to be going about their business and suddenly finding themselves airborne.

 Small dogs: Put your dominant arm underneath your dog’s chest with your hand between their front legs.
 Then, as you lift them up, use your other hand to tuck their legs or backside into your body so they’re fully supported.